al-develop/QuickNoteWidget/README.md

 The whole controlling of the UI goes over context menus.
 You can drag the window around the screen by dragging the gray border around the text.
-Use ctrl + mouse wheel (or ctrl + +/-) to change the font size
+Use ctrl + mouse wheel (or ctrl + +/-) to change the font size Use alt + h + mouse wheel to change the window height.
+Use alt + w + mouse wheel to change the window width.

 Over the context menu, you get several options to control the behaviour of the application.
 This includes: